Our Girls Lay Eggs!

 Our chickens do indeed provide us with eggs.
 Many Eggs.
-Our chickens provide 4 to 5 dozen
+Our chickens several dozen

 eggs a week!